amihaj14/equities-market-regimes-PCA-RMT-HMM/README.md

 ```

 The raw comparison branch skips the Marchenko-Pastur/denoising steps and runs PCA
-straight on the unfiltered correlation matrix instead — everything downstream (PCA,
+straight on the unfiltered correlation matrix instead.
+Everything downstream (PCA,
 HMM, validation) is identical between the two branches so the comparison is fair.

 ## Why these specific choices

 - **98 individual stocks, not 5 sector ETFs.** RMT needs a reasonably large basket to
-  have a meaningful noise bulk to filter out in the first place — with only 5 assets
+  have a meaningful noise bulk to filter out in the first place, with only 5 assets
   there's essentially nothing for it to do.
 - **Both the noise-fit parameters are estimated from the data, not assumed.** Real
   returns aren't perfectly IID, so rather than fixing the theoretical noise ratio at
   its textbook value, both free parameters of the Marchenko-Pastur fit are optimized
   against the actual eigenvalue histogram, refit iteratively until it stabilizes.
 - **The HMM sees all 3 PCA factors directly**, as a multivariate Gaussian, rather than
-  being collapsed into a single composite signal — matching the approach used in the
+  being collapsed into a single composite signal, matching the approach used in the
   research literature this project is based on.
-- **VIX is never fed into the model.** It's only used afterward, as a sanity check —
+- **VIX is never fed into the model.** It's only used afterward, as a sanity check.
-  do the periods the HMM labels as high-volatility/bear actually line up with spikes
+  Do the periods the HMM labels as high-volatility/bear actually line up with spikes
   in the VIX?

 ## Data